justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-tax-engine/README.md

     public static final String KEY = "Example";
 ```

-> It is important to provide a distinct key for your tax engine so that Liferay Commerce can distinguish your new engine from others in the [tax engine registry](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-service/src/main/java/com/liferay/commerce/internal/util/CommerceTaxEngineRegistryImpl.java).
+> It is important to provide a distinct key for our tax engine so that Liferay Commerce can distinguish the new engine from others in the [tax engine registry](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-service/src/main/java/com/liferay/commerce/internal/util/CommerceTaxEngineRegistryImpl.java).
 Reusing a key that is already in use will override the existing associated tax engine.

 ### Implement the `CommerceTaxEngine` Interface